 Port Townsend’s LION functions as an informal network of people performing private transactions.
 That allows businesses in the network to operate under the “non-public offering exemption” of state and federal laws so that businesses don’t have to register with the SEC or state, or file certain disclosure reports.
-That enables businesses to save on the cost hiring lawyer or dedicating time to completing the disclosure reports with the SEC or state.
+That enables businesses to save on the cost of hiring an attorney or dedicating time to completing the disclosure reports with the SEC or state.

 “Most ‘corner-store’ type local small businesses do not have the time or money to undertake registration,” Frazier elaborated in an email, “or have the connections to wealthy people to do Reg D offerings [another less costly registration option under the SEC].”

 In order to qualify for this non-public offering exemption, businesses can only raise money from people they know well.
 As investors and businesses built relationships, Frazier described how LION became an unintentional method of community building.

 “Along with that sense of community, there’s more of a sense of duty for the person that’s accepting investment, like ‘Oh I better take this seriously, this is my neighbor, this is not just some bank that I can walk away from if things don’t work.
 We feel that it has a practical effect of lowering the default rate.”